SupFinn/SupFinn/README.md

 - Writing clean, efficient, and maintainable code
 - Strengthening algorithmic thinking
-- Understanding how intelligent systems reason and optimize decisions
-- Improving technical communication and explanation skills

----
+- Exploring AI concepts introduced in the new Common Core
+- Becoming more precise in technical explanations

 ## 📫 Contact